Encrypt your sensitive file and folder in macOS easily – quick steps to be encrypted

 - Enter your password and hit Enter

-In the disk utility option, you may be unable to pick a particular file to encrypt.
+In the encrypt disk utility option, you may be unable to pick a particular file to encrypt.
 You need to make a folder, put everything in it, and then encrypt with AES 128-bit or AES 256-bit encryption ciphers.
 As mentioned above, both of these ciphers are impossible to decrypt.
 However, 128-bit is slightly faster to encrypt and decrypt.

 - Open>Disk Utility